-16 Agency/Group/Organization Wake Directors Meetings Agency/Group/Organization Type Advisory Consultation?
-How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for Homeless and vulnerable population needs Meeting was held on 10/10/2019.
+16 Agency/Group/Organization Wake Directors Meetings Agency/Group/Organization Type Advisory What section of the Plan was addressed by Consultation?
+Homeless and vulnerable population needs How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+Meeting was held on 10/10/2019.
 Anticipated outcomes will focus on continuing to provide an effective Continuum of Care that encompasses mental and physical health services.
 17 Agency/Group/Organization Human Services Network Agency/Group/Organization Type Advisory What section of the Plan was addressed by Consultation?
 Housing and Supportive Housing How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
 Meeting was held October 16, 2019.
 Anticipated outcomes are about elderly homes deteriorating and maintaining housing rehab programs to help the elderly be able to "age in place"